Design note 4 - what do we mean?

 1.4 Beckfoot Trust ensures that each school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate online material and does all it reasonably can to limit students’ exposure to the above risks from the School’s IT system.
 Students’ access to the internet via their personal mobile devices on school premises is limited and regulated.
 As part of our safeguarding practice staff accounts are also monitored too.

-This policy is based on the Department for Education’s (DfE) statutory safeguarding guidance, Keeping Children Safe in Education.
+This policy is based on the Department for Education’s (DfE) latest statutory safeguarding guidance, Keeping Children Safe in Education.
 Also, the following DfE advice for schools:

 It reflects existing legislation, including but not limited to the Education Act 1996 (as amended), the Education and Inspections Act 2006 and the Equality Act 2010.
 In addition, it reflects the Education Act 2011, which has given teachers stronger powers to tackle cyber-bullying by, if necessary, searching for and deleting inappropriate images or files on students’ electronic devices where they believe there is a ‘good reason’ to do so.